sreich/ore-infinium/README.md

 The goal is to make it easily repack them so people can test without needing to fire up anything java developmenty.

+## Why Kotlin
+Chosen because it's a very nice language that released a little after I discovered it, it improves a lot on Java's shortcomings, but also doesn't get in one's way.
+It's more pragmatic than other languages.
+Why it over java?
+Well, useful lambdas..I'm actually using them now all the time, unlike before.
+And null safety is another big one, that gives some really nice predictability.
+Static typing is great because it means the compiler can smack me before I run it and figure out my mistake an hour later.
+Loads of convenience things that any modern language will have.
+Unfortunately, java has none of those, and probably never will.

 # Contributing and Contact
 Email me (sreich02 g mail com), feel free to ask questions and get help, create issues, make patches, join the irc channel on freenode (channel #ore-infinium)!